Abdullah3553/wirelessbox/README.md

 # LED Indicators
   * **The bluetooth module** it has a blue LED.
-    * When this LED is blinking that means it's connected to another bluetooth device.
+    * When this LED is not blinking that means it's not connected to ant bluetooth device.
     * If the LED is off that means no the circuit is turned off.
-    * If the LED is lighting without blinking.
-That means it has power but it's not connected to ant device.
+    * If the LED is blinking.
+That means it has power and it's connected to a device.
   * **The Charging Circuit** it has 2 blue LEDs.
 LED1 and LED2.
     * Both LED will work only if the charging circuit it connected to USB cable for charging.
     * If LED1 is on that means the battery is charging.